broadinstitute/cromwell/docs/CommandLine.md

 `run` mode executes a single workflow in Cromwell and then exits.

 * **`workflow-source`**
 The single required argument.
-It can either be a workflow source file or a url pointing to the workflow.
+It can be either a local path or a remote URL pointing to the workflow source file.

 * **`--inputs`**
 An optional file of workflow inputs.
 Although optional, it is a best practice to use an inputs file to satisfy workflow